YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Stop massaging and contact the clinic if there is fresh bleeding, increasing pain, spreading redness, heat, pus, wet crusting, a bad smell, or painful bumps.
 Stop if massage makes itching stronger or if you start scratching without meaning to.

 Do not try to massage away pimples or bumps.
 Pressing them can worsen inflammation and may spread irritation across the scalp.
-The safer step is to send clear photos and follow medical advice.
+The safer step is to share clear photos and follow medical advice.

 Stop as well if the area looks patchier immediately after forceful scab removal.
-Sometimes the patient is only seeing temporary shedding or crusts with hair shafts, but forceful rubbing is not the way to find out.
+Sometimes you are only seeing temporary shedding or crusts with hair shafts, but forceful rubbing is not the way to find out.
 Let the clinic judge from photos.

 Use the condition of the scalp, not only the date.
 The recipient area should be closed.
 Crusts should be gone or loosening under the clinic washing plan.
 There should be no fresh bleeding, no painful open points, no spreading redness, and no wet crusting.